tonyriverms/DoNetExtensions/MustHaveExtensions.md

 # Must-Have Extensions

-The "must-haves" are those extensions that could prevail our coding and projects.
-We hope these simple yet thoughtful "must-have" extensions would bring better consistency, readability and productivity to your code.
+The "must-haves" are those extensions that prevail our coding and projects.
+We hope these simple yet thoughtful "must-haves" would bring better consistency, readability and productivity to your code and project as well.
 This category currently includes:

 [1.
 Consistent Containment Check](#ConsistentContainmentCheck)